thymeleaf/thymeleaf/CONTRIBUTING.markdown

   - All documentation artifacts, including articles, must be written **in correct English**.
   - Your name and email will be displayed as *"author"* of any documentation artifacts you create.
   - Topic and text structure must be first discussed and agreed upon with the project members.
-  - Project members may edit and make small changes to your texts --of which you will be informed-- before publishing them.
+  - Project members may edit and make small changes to your texts&mdash;of which you will be informed&mdash;before publishing them.
-  - Format and visual styles must adhere to the thymeleaf website standards, of which you will be informed by the project members.
+  - Format and visual styles must adhere to the Thymeleaf website standards, of which you will be informed by the project members.